-The rain started to pour as the light of day faded, but none of it was of any concern to me.
+It started to pour as the light of day faded, but none of it was of any concern to me.
 The clenching pain in my chest was the only thing I could feel... not the cold, the rain, or the wet earth underneath my sob-wracked form.
 Eventually, my sobs died out in my chest as the forest around me faded to blackness, but I still could not bring myself to move.
-I let my eyes close and the world die away again, curling further into myself.
+I let my eyes close and the world die away again.

-It could have been minutes or days, but I became aware of my surroundings again when I heard a small whimper and felt a warm nose burrow into the space where my arms were covering my face.
-I felt silky fur under my fingertips, and my fingers wove into it as I let out a shuddering breath.
+It could have been minutes or days when I became aware of my surroundings again.
+I heard a small whimper and felt a warm nose burrow into the space where my arms were covering my face.
+I felt silky fur under my fingertips, so my fingers wove into it as I let out a shuddering breath.
 I couldn't make my eyes open, but the pain seemed to ease considerably as I inhaled and my fingers knotted into the silky fur.

-The scent that registered with the fur was so soothing... a million times more enticing than his, and the clench in my heart eased greatly.
+The scent that registered with the fur was so soothing... a million times more enticing than his, causing the clench in my heart to ease greatly.
 It smelled like beach bonfires, fresh earth, and something erotic and spicy.

-As soon as the silky fur drew away and I lost contact, I whimpered.
-The pain in my chest flared, and I curled tighter into myself to block it out.
+As soon as the silky fur backed away, I lost contact, which drew a loud whimper from my throat.
+The pain in my chest flared, so I curled tighter into myself to block it out.
 I just wanted the warm nose and the silky fur back that went with the scent.
-It made the pain go away, and I wanted it back.
+It made the pain go away; I wanted it back.

-I whimpered again, louder, and instantly my face was cradled by scorching, wonderful heat.
-The scent was back, the pain easing again, and I let out a thankful sob.
+I whimpered again, louder.
+Instantly my face was cradled by scorching, wonderful heat.
+The scent was back, the pain easing again.
+I let out a thankful sob.
 "Shh, Isabella.
 I need you to focus and listen to me.
 My name is Sam Uley.
 Your father has been looking for you with half the town for more than 11 hours.
 Are you hurt?
 Can you open your eyes for me?"

-I tried to sit up, but I realised my body was shaking uncontrollably.
-I managed to make my eyes open though, and the sight that greeted me made me gasp.
-Shielding me from the rain with his body and cupping my cheek was a bronze god of a man.
+I tried to sit up, but I realized my body was shaking uncontrollably.
+I managed to make my eyes open, but the sight that greeted me made me gasp.
+Shielding me from the rain with his body while cupping my cheek was a bronze god of a man.

 I don't know how long we stared at each other before he spoke, but it seemed like the whole world fell away while he looked at me like that.
 When he did finally speak, he smiled down at me softly, whispering, "There we are.
 Can you tell me if you're hurt physically?"